txthinking/brook/README.md

 - **--ca**="": When server is brook wssserver or brook quicserver, specify ca for untrusted cert, such as /path/to/ca.pem

 - **--clientHKDFInfo**="": client HKDF info, most time you don't need to change this, read brook protocol if you don't know what this is

+- **--fragment**="": When server is brook wssserver, split the ClientHello into multiple fragments and then send them one by one with delays (millisecond).
+The format is min_length:max_length:min_delay:max_delay, cannot be zero, such as 50:100:10:50, Note that: This is an experimental feature, currently only supported by the brook CLI and tun2brook.

 - **--insecure**: When server is brook wssserver or brook quicserver, client do not verify the server's certificate chain and host name